antoniosudoso/mtl-comb/README.md

-## Multi-task learning of convex combinations of forecasting models
+## Optimizing accuracy and diversity: a multi-task approach to forecast combinations
-Code to generate forecast combinations based on the paper ["Multi-task learning of convex combinations of forecasting models"](http://arxiv.org/abs/2310.20545).
+Code to generate forecast combinations based on the paper ["Optimizing accuracy and diversity: a multi-task approach to forecast combinations"](http://arxiv.org/abs/2310.20545).